June 22, 2011

 This two-story classical revival-style structure according to the Chicago Landmark Commission is characterized by a symmetrical facade, limestone base, and distinctive copper cornice.
 The architect is unknown according to Chicago Landmark Commission

-In 2013 Landmark Designation was approved by the city council and rehabbed for future use according to the Chicago Tribune article in 2010.
+In 2013 Landmark Designation was approved by the city council.

-A publication called Hidden History of Ravenswood & Lake View by Patrick Butler their were several attempts to eliminate the police station in 1975, 1983, 1987, and 1992.
-Neighborhood associations within Lake View battled the City of Chicago administration to keep the presence on the corner of Addison and Halsted Streets.
-After several decades of political battles with the City Council the police presence in Lake View remained with the construction of a modern facility in 2010 at the same location of the original township building.
+According to a publication called Hidden History of Ravenswood & Lake View by Patrick Butler there were several attempts to eliminate the police station in 1975, 1983, 1987, and 1992.
+The neighborhood associations within Lake View battled the City of Chicago administration the station on the corner of Addison and Halsted Streets.
+After several decades of political battles with the City Council the police presence in Lake View remained with the construction of a modern facility in 2010 adjanct to the original township building and the police building.

 photos - Wikipedia